jturqueti/psy-book/README.md

+🚧 <b>In Progress</b> 🚧
-This app is a simple 4 pages website in order to make a frist project on ViewJS.
+<br>This project is a first test on Next in order to create a very simple website for a book.
+<br>The website should be finalized and deploy beginning of October 2021.